yireo/Yireo_GoogleTagManager2/ARCHITECTURE.md

 </argument>
 ```

 If the `xsi:type` is `object`, then the value could refer to a class.
-A restriction within the Yireo GoogleTagManager2 is that this class implements either `Yireo\GoogleTagManager2\DataLayer\Tag\AddTagInterface` or `Yireo\GoogleTagManager2\DataLayer\Tag\MergeTagInterface`:
+A restriction within the Yireo GoogleTagManager2 is that this class implements `Yireo\GoogleTagManager2\DataLayer\Tag\TagInterface`:

 ```xml
 <argument name="data_layer" xsi:type="array">